dmrokan/gsl4godot_gsl/doc_sphinx/math.rst

 It is sometimes useful to be able to compare two floating point numbers approximately, to allow for rounding and truncation errors.
 The following function implements the approximate floating-point comparison algorithm proposed by D.E.
-Knuth in Section 4.2.2 of @cite{Seminumerical Algorithms} (3rd edition).
+Knuth in Section 4.2.2 of "Seminumerical Algorithms" (3rd edition).

 .. index::
    single: approximate comparison of floating point numbers
    single: safe comparison of floating point numbers
    single: floating point numbers, approximate comparison

 .. function:: int gsl_fcmp (double x, double y, double epsilon)

    This function determines whether :data:`x` and :data:`y` are approximately